SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cato-networks.md

 Follow the instructions for setting up [Cato Networks](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cato-networks-source/) source and use the same source category while installing the app.

-## Installing the Cato Networks App
+## Installing the Cato Networks app

 {@import ../../reuse/apps/app-install-v2.md}